espressif/vscode-esp-idf-extension/docs/WSL.md

 Now configure the USB serial device to be able to connect to the WSL with `usbipd`:

-1. <span id="usbipd_instructions"></span>open PowerShell command prompt with administrator rights and then type in the command `usbipd list` for a list of USB serial devices.
+1. Open PowerShell command prompt with administrator rights and then type in the command `usbipd list` for a list of USB serial devices.

 2. To access the specify device which is from local Windows on WSL, the user needs to bind this device to WSL.
 Open PowerShell command prompt with administrator right and then type in the command `usbipd bind -b <BUSID>`:

-   **Note**: this command only needs to type in only one time,unless the computer has restarted.
+    > **Note**: this command only needs to type in only one time,unless the computer has restarted.

-3. after binding,please attach the specify device to WSL with `usbipd attach --wsl --busid <BUSID>` command. but open the Powershell command prompt with regular user permissions.
+3. Attach the specify device to WSL with `usbipd attach --wsl --busid <BUSID>` command. but open the Powershell command prompt with regular user permissions.

-4. Next check if it works well on both side and type in `dmesg | tail` command on WSL side.
+4. Check if it works well by typing in `dmesg | tail` command on WSL side.

    <img src="../media\tutorials\using_docker_container\wsl_demsg_tail.png" alt="" height="">